 "When a buyer asks me Mandarin or Waldorf, I tell them it is island versus skyline.
 Mandarin is a smaller Swire tower on a private island.
 Waldorf is the tallest residential building south of New York.
 Pick the setting first, then we talk units."Gerardo Gonzalez, Licensed Real Estate Agent at Compass

 "Both flags are world class, so the logo is not the decision.
-The decision is Brickell Key island living at a $3.5M floor versus a Downtown glass-cube supertall that opens from $1.2M.
-That gap in setting and entry price is what buyers should weigh."
+The decision is a two-tower Brickell Key island project at a $3.5M floor delivering in 2030 versus a Downtown glass-cube supertall that opens near $1.2M and delivers in 2028.
+That gap in setting, timeline, and entry price is what buyers should weigh."

 Ready for unit-level numbers?
 Use the full comparison tool or reach out for specific floor availability and pricing.
 Both buildings are part of the active Miami $5M+ ultra-luxury condo cohort tracked in my 2026 deep-dive.